Input File Specification (input.toml)

 [scan]

-Step 02 — Dopant configuration prescreening using M3GNet.
+Step 02 — Dopant configuration prescreening using machine-learning interatomic potentials.

 For each generated structure folder inside [structure].outdir: